marcduiker/building-a-resilient-workflow-with-durable-functions/labs/07_create_activity_functions_services.md

 }
 ```

 Now the client can be used in the function method to do a `PostAsJsonAsync()` call to the EstimateKineticEnergy endpoint.
-Note that you also need to pass in the ApiManagementKey in the `Ocp-Apim-Subscription-Key` header.
+Note that we also need to pass in the ApiManagementKey in the `Ocp-Apim-Subscription-Key` header.

-When you do the post to the endpoint, make sure you verify on a success status code on the response.
+When we do the post to the endpoint, make sure to verify on a success status code on the response.
 If the response is not successful an exception should be thrown from the activity.

 The implementation of the function should be something like this: